mui/material-ui/docs/data/material/components/button-group/button-group.md

 ## Loading button

-You can use the `loading` prop to create loading buttons in button groups
+You can use the `loading` prop from `Button` to create loading buttons in button groups.

 {{"demo": "LoadingButtonGroup.js"}}